WBLQ (AM): WBLQ

 In December 2007, BU reached an agreement to sell WXNI to Diponti Communications for a reported $350,000.
 The move came after a local group took control of WRNI and acquired WAKX (later WRNI-FM, now WNPE) in Narragansett Pier to serve as its southern satellite.
 Diponti Communications announced its intention to move the local news and variety programming of WBLQ-LP (96.7 FM, Ashaway, Rhode Island) to WXNI's more powerful AM signal.
-On November 29, 2009, WXNI changed its call letters to WBLQ; it would begin broadcasting in C-QUAM AM Stereo.
+On November 29, 2009, WXNI changed its callsign to WBLQ; it would begin broadcasting in C-QUAM AM Stereo.

 WBLQ began broadcasting on FM translator W276DF (103.1 MHz) in November 2019.

 On December 1, 2001, WBLQ began airing the "Time Machine", Weekends presented By Chris Dipaola, Tommy Stafford, DJ Gadget and the Cali Kid.

 On the night of October 13, 2022, WBLQ owner Chris DiPaola died unexpectedly from an apparent heart attack.
 This came shortly after the station had settled with the city of Westerly on a five-year lease extension.

-As of May 29, 2025; Turn Up Your Radio LLC has filed to acquire WBLQ-AM, translator W276DF, along with sister station WWRI-AM of West Warwick and translator W288EE at 105.5 MHz.
-The deal is worth $250,000.
+In May 2025, Turn Up Your Radio LLC filed to acquire WBLQ, translator W276DF, along with West Warwick sister station WWRI and translator W288EE on 105.5 MHz, in a $250,000 deal.
+The sale was completed in October 2025; principal Rick W. Schmidt vowed to continue the stations' local programming.